The application is due January 28, 2019.

 Funding decisions will take place in February 2019, with decisions announced in March 2019.
 Funds must be used within one year of receipt.

 Administration of Fund

 Applicants may apply for up to $5,000 in funding.
 The recipient is responsible for working with the NCID staff to arrange for good stewardship of the funds.
 Funds may be used for travel to research or action sites, travel to conferences to present diversity-related research, student assistant stipends, supplies, guest speaker expenses, and other expenses related to the research or programming needs (no more than 50% of budget should go towards travel).
-If funding for students is budgeted, please provide a statement outlining how the student will receive mentorship and professional development through the project.
+If funding for students is budgeted, please outline how the student will receive mentorship and professional development through the project.

 Budget proposals should not include:

 - Travel expenses not directly related to research/scholarship activity

 Award amounts are final.
 Each award stipulates an expiration date, after which any balance remaining is returned to NCID.
 Awardees may not retain the monies if they leave the University of Michigan.